 The 25-year-old Atletico Madrid star has caused huge controversy by opting to play for La Roja, despite representing the country of his birth, Brazil, in two friendlies earlier this year.

-Now the CBF's juridic director Carlos Eugenio Lopes wants to see action taken against Costa.
+Now the CBF's juridic director Carlos Eugenio Lopes wants to see action taken against Costa, and hopes to prevent the Atleti frontman from representing Spain and ban him from playing for the Selecao.

-"Diego Costa talks about love on the letter he sent CBF, but he chose Spain in the same year he played two friendly matches for Brazil and now on the same week he has been called up for two other friendlies," Lopes continued.
-"CBF was willing to fight for the player."
+"Diego Costa talks about love on the letter he sent CBF, but he chose Spain in the same year he played two friendly matches for Brazil and now on the same week he has been called up for two other friendlies.

-"He rejected his Brazilian citizenship," Lopes said.
-"Marin has asked me to study the situation deeply in order to keep him from ever playing for Spain.
-He told me that, from now on, Costa is 'persona non grata' at the national team and that the players themselves wouldn't welcome him because of that episode."
+"He told me that, from now on, Costa is 'persona non grata' at the national team and that the players themselves wouldn't welcome him because of that episode."

 Should Costa be allowed to represent Spain, it could potentially see him face Brazil at next summer's World Cup in his homeland.